osu-api-v2-js is a JavaScript & TypeScript package that helps you interact with osu!api (v2).

 const user = await api.getUser(username) // We need to get the id of the user in order to request what we want

-const beatmapDifficulty = await api.getBeatmapDifficultyAttributesOsu(score.beatmap, score.mods) // Specifying the mods so the SR is adapted to them
+const beatmapDifficulty = await api.getBeatmapDifficultyAttributesOsu(score.beatmap, score.mods) // Specify the mods to get the appropriate SR

 const x = `${score.beatmapset.artist} - ${score.beatmapset.title} [${score.beatmap.version}]`